 The matter went to a hearing in March 2009 and in November 2009 a decision was issued by the First Instance Pescara Tax Court in favour of the Italian tax authorities.
 The Company lodged an appeal of this decision, and in March 2012 a second decision was issued by the Second Instance Pescara Tax Court in favour of the Italian tax authorities.
 As is allowed under Italian tax procedure, in September 2012 the Company received a demand for payment from the Italian tax authorities in the amount of EUR 37.5 million which comprised the original refunded amount, interest and collection fees.
 Payment of this amount was made in October 2012.
-Payment does not undermine the Company's arguments in the dispute.
-The Company intends to continue to vigorously challenge the second decision and a further appeal to the Supreme Court in Rome was filed in July 2013 in order to seek full reimbursement of this amount plus further interest.
-A hearing date has yet to be scheduled.
+A further appeal to the Supreme Court in Rome was filed in July 2013 in order to seek full reimbursement of this amount plus further interest.
+The Supreme Court heard the appeal on 13 April 2021 and a decision was issued on 13 July 2021 finding against the Company and in favour of the Italian tax authorities.

 Similar claims have been made by the tax authorities against IBJ Nomura Financial Products (UK) PLC ("IBJN") a group company which has been in members' voluntary liquidation since 2000.
-An Italian Supreme Court judgment in June 2019 confirmed that tax credit refunds of approximately EUR 38 million, plus interest, were payable by IBJN to the Italian tax authorities.
+An Italian Supreme Court judgement in June 2019 confirmed that tax credit refunds of approximately EUR 38 million, plus interest, were payable by IBJN to the Italian tax authorities.
 The Company continues to assess the position.